Euthanasia in Canada: Bill C-14

-Truchon v Attorney General of Canada
+Truchon v.
+Attorney General of Canada

 On 11 September 2019, the Superior Court of Quebec declared that restricting euthanasia to those whose death is reasonably foreseeable violated the Charter's guarantee to "life, liberty, and security of the person" as well as the Charter's guarantee of "equal protection" under the law.
-The ruling declared the reasonably foreseeable clause in the federal euthanasia legislation to be unconstitutional, although the ruling only applied to Quebec.
-Neither the Attorney General of Canada or the Attorney General of Quebec appealed the decision as the federal government was prepared to introduce new euthanasia legislation to accommodate the ruling.
+The ruling declared the reasonably foreseeable clause in the federal euthanasia legislation to be unconstitutional.
+Neither the Attorney General of Canada or the Attorney General of Quebec appealed the decision.